oasisprotocol/cli/README.md

 ```

 Initial configuration currently defaults to `mainnet` and the `emerald`
-paratime but this can easily be changed using the corresponding `set-default`
+ParaTime but this can easily be changed using the corresponding `set-default`
 subcommand as follows:

 ```bash